Journalism 133: Prof. Craig: Working on Leads

 - A fire in Los Gatos caused $76,000 in damages to a two-bedroom home in the 2300 block of Main Street.
 Fire officials said the fire was started by a lighted cigarette on a sofa.
 Firefighters arrived at the house at 3:30 a.m. and found it on fire.
 They had the blaze under control in five minutes.
 The homeowner, Kathy Mahoney, was awakened by the smoke and flames.
 She suffered minor burns on her hands and feet.

 - The California Bureau of Investigation yesterday released a report of crime rates for the last three months of 2022.
-The report says murders in California were down 10 percent since the first three months of 2022, but violent crime in the home increased 15 percent.
+The report says murders in California were down 33 percent since the same period in 2021, but violent crime in the home increased 15 percent.
 The state bureau officials said the number of rapes and robberies decreased significantly.